We Need a Resolution: Music and lyrics

-In an interview with MTV, Aaliyah was asked if the song spoke about a specific person or situation, and she denied, saying: "Not personally, no. This song just speaks about relationships and things that happen in life.
+In an interview with MTV, Aaliyah was asked if the song spoke about a specific person or situation, and she stated: "Not personally, no. This song just speaks about relationships and things that happen in life.
 This particular song doesn't touch on anything that happened to me in my life, it just speaks about a relationship that has gone a little sour and the lady's asking for a resolution.
 [She's saying] We need to talk, we need to solve this."

-Release and promotion
+Release and artwork

-"We Need a Resolution" was not originally scheduled to be released as the lead single from Aaliyah.
-Due to the uncertainty with Timbaland being able to meet his deadline, the song "Loose Rap" was chosen as the album's lead single; however, as he managed to meet it, Blackground Records decided that "We Need a Resolution" was going to be the lead single instead.
-It was released on April 13, 2001, by Blackground and Virgin Records.
-On April 26, 2001, Aaliyah went on MTV's TRL and BET's 106 & Park to promote and introduce the video for "We Need a Resolution".
+"We Need a Resolution" was serviced to rhythmic contemporary and urban contemporary radio stations in the United States on May 15, 2001, and was released on physical formats internationally in July.
+In an interview with Billboard, Aaliyah spoke on the decision to make "We Need a Resolution" the lead single saying, "I wanted that to be the first single because I felt it was a good way to come back out after Try Again".
+Though, "Try Again" was a very upbeat song she felt that this record provided a certain balance.
+According to her, "While this isn't a ballad, 'We Need a Resolution' wasn't an upbeat song either.
+It's midtempo—very sexy and very smooth—yet I felt that all radio formats could get into it because you can still dance to it."

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 Aaliyah, including "We Need a Resolution", was re-released on September 10.